sarah-antillia/Tensorflow-EfficientDet-Finetuing-Model/projects/medical_diagnosis/MultipleMyeloma/README.md

 </pre>

 <h2>2.
-Download Datataset</h2>
+Download Dataset</h2>
-If you would like to train and evalute Multiple-Myeloma EfficientDet Model by yourself, please download <b>TFRecord</b> dataset <b>Multiple-Myeloma</b> train and valid dataset from the following Google drive.<br>
+If you would like to train and evaluate Multiple-Myeloma EfficientDet Model by yourself, please download <b>TFRecord</b> dataset <b>Multiple-Myeloma</b> train and valid dataset from the following Google drive.<br>